telerik/kendo-ui-core/docs/intro/installation/getting-started.md

         });
         </script>

-The example below demonstrates the full initialization of the [DatePicker widget](http://demos.telerik.com/kendo-ui/datepicker/index).
+The following example demonstrates the full initialization of the [DatePicker widget](http://demos.telerik.com/kendo-ui/datepicker/index).

 ###### Example